erivera5/ECE306-Spring2020/README.md

 # ECE 306: Introduction to Embedded Systems

-In the interest of preserving academic integrity, the code listings for this project may not be made available for public online viewing.
+In the interest of preserving the academic integrity of current or future ECE 306 students, the code listings for this project may not be made available for public online viewing.
+These files are contained in a private repository.

-The unlisted repository consists of C files that I worked on for a project throughout the Spring 2020 semester at NC State University.
-The goal of the project was to design a microcontroller-based remote controlled car using C programs to control input/output peripherals.
-The C files included in this repository includes code that would allow this embedded system to be operated via serial communication using ASCII characters transmitted by an external device.
-The code allows for the vehicle to move in forward, left, right, and reverse directions for a period of time specified by the user.
-An IR Emitter LED could also be enabled, which allowed for the ADC converter involved within this project to detect a black line and ultimately have the vehicle automatically traverse it.
+## Overview

+The goal of the project was to design a IOT-controllable RC car, and write software to control the vehicle over a Wi-Fi connection and autonomously follow a black electrical tape line.
+Software was written in C to control the input/output peripherals of the  MSP430 microcontroller.
+This software included code and algorithms that implemented a handful of other features, such as traveling in a specified shape, manually configuring the MSP430's UART baud rate, and even a menu system displayed on an LCD screen mounted on the vehicle.

+(picture of the car here)

 The end result which shows this embedded system navigating through an IoT course can be viewed here: